IgrisViOverlord-10/DomusIntel/README.md

-# 🏙️ Bangalore House Price Prediction using Machine Learning
+# 🏙️ EstateIQ – Bangalore House Price Prediction System

 A Flask-based machine learning web application that predicts house prices in Bangalore using property-related features such as location, total square feet, BHK, and bathrooms.
 The project demonstrates a complete end-to-end ML workflow including data preprocessing, feature engineering, regression model evaluation, and deployment through an interactive web interface.

-**Ridge Regression** was selected as the final model for its stability, regularization capability, and reliable prediction performance.

 ---